bitburner-official/bitburner-src/src/Tutorial/ui/doc/basicgameplay/augmentations.md

 Because of how powerful Augmentations are, the technology behind them is kept private and secret by the corporations and organizations that create them.
-Therefore, the only way for the player to obtain Augmentations is through Factions.
+Therefore, the only way for the player to obtain Augmentations is through [Factions](factions.md).
 After joining a Faction and earning enough reputation in it, you will be able to purchase its Augmentations.
-Different Factions offer different Augmentations.
+Different [Factions](factions.md) offer different Augmentations.
 Augmentations must be purchased in order to be installed, and they are fairly expensive.
+They also require reputation from a [Factions](factions.md) before they will let you purchase their Augmentations.

 ## Installing Augmentations